-Respect is our current termly value.
+Aspiration is our current termly value.

 Reading at home is so important for many reasons and we ask that you read regularly (minimum 4 times a week) at home.
 Prizes are up for grabs at the end of the term for those that do this!
 Remember, the more often you read, the sooner you get to quiz on AR and move up those levels!

-We are very much looking forward to what should be a 'normal' term in school - fingers crossed.
 If you have any questions or queries, please contact us via Dojo or email.
 Thanks for your co-operation.